PereViader/ManualDi/README.md

 ## ResolveNullable

-Resolve a single reference type registered instance from the container.
+Resolve a reference type instance from the container.
 Returns null if it can't be resolved.

 ```csharp
 SomeService? service = container.ResolveNullable<SomeService>();